Physical Geography

 This Bird is Not the Only Crested Jay West of the Rocky Mountains

-Since the 1960s, blue jays have gradually extended their range past the Rocky Mountains into the western United States and Canada.
+Since the 1960s, blue jays have steadily expanded their range beyond the Rocky Mountains into western North America.

 Weather Forecasting Using Artificial Intelligence